pmhalvor/whale-speech/docs/ladr/LADR_0001_lightweight_detections.md

 ### Humpback Whale Model
-Final option is to just directly use the model on the data surronding a sighting.
+Final option is to just directly use the model on the data surronding a encounter.
 This is the most expensive option, but also the most accurate.

 #### Pros